-Srinagar: Denouncing the killing of four policemen in an IED blast in Sopore, Jammu and Kashmir Chief Minister Mehbooba Mufti on Saturday urged the people to work shoulder to shoulder to break the “vortex of violence” in the state.
+Srinagar: Denouncing the killing of four policemen in an IED blast in Sopore, Jammu and Kashmir Chief Minister Mehbooba Mufti today urged the people to work shoulder to shoulder to break the “vortex of violence” in the state.

-“The vortex of violence in the state needs to be broken and for that every section of society has to work shoulder to shoulder,” she said.
+“The vortex of violence in the state needs to be broken and for that every section of society has to work shoulder to shoulder,” the chief minister said.

 She wrote on Twitter: “Pained to hear that four policeman have been killed in an IED explosion in Sopore.
 My deepest condolences to their families.”

-Four policemen were killed when an improvised explosive device (IED) planted by militants went off in Sopore in north Kashmir.
+Four policemen on patrol duty were killed when an improvised explosive device (IED) planted by militants went off in Sopore in north Kashmir.

 Former chief minister Omar Abdullah tweeted: “Very sad news from #Sopore.
 May the four brave J&K police personnel killed in the line of duty today rest in peace.”

-The government of India and JK governments were engaged in concealing the truth, he alleged.
+The central and J&K governments were engaged in concealing the truth, he alleged.
+(PTI)